 BACKGROUND: Water expands when heated, and the increased volume of water must have a place to go, or thermal expansion will cause large increases in water pressure (despite the use of a Pressure Reducing Valve on the home's main water supply line).
-The Safe Drinking Water Act of 1974 requires the use of back flow preventatives and check valves to restrict water from your home reentering the public water system.
-Back flow preventatives are often installed in water meters and may not be readily visible.
-As a result, most all plumbing systems today are now "closed." and almost all homes now need a Thermal Expansion Tank.
+The Safe Drinking Water Act of 1974 requires the use of backflow preventers and check valves to restrict water from your home reentering the public water system.
+Backflow preventers are often installed in water meters and may not be readily visible.
+As a result, most all plumbing systems today are now "closed," and almost all homes now need a Thermal Expansion Tank.